Pastoral Neolithic: Origins

 The beginning of the Pastoral Neolithic follows the Late Stone Age around 5000 BP.
 The earliest instances of food production in East Africa are found in Kenya and Tanzania.
 The earliest Pastoral Neolithic sites are in the Lake Turkana region from around 5000 BP.
 Predating the introduction of imported livestock, African pastoralists kept domestic livestock but did not keep the lifestyles characteristic of modern pastoralists; this is shown by the lack of bones from domesticated animals and an abundance of bones from undomesticated animals at early Pastoral Neolithic sites.
 These preliminary herding cultures are characteristic of the Pastoral Neolithic and generally lack stationary agricultural practices and metal use.
 The exact introductory timeline of pastoralism to eastern Africa is not completely known.

 The faunal record shows that the livestock of Neolithic pastoralists were not domesticated in East Africa, but were introduced into East Africa; faunal remains of wild cattle, sheep, or goats are not found.
 The fossils of common domesticates are not found at excavated sites in East Africa (e.g., Lake Turkana Basin, Lake Nakuru Basin, Serengeti Plains, Lake Eyasi), suggesting they were not present during the transition into the Pastoral Neolithic.
 Limited cave painting evidence from Mt.
 Elgon, Kenya is consistent with the presence of northern African breeds of cattle during the Pastoral Neolithic.
 These domesticated animals can be estimated to have arrived in northern Africa around 8000 BP and to have reached Eastern Africa by 5000 BP.
 The import of different breeds of cattle occurred on multiple different occasions throughout the Pastoral Neolithic period.

 Genetic evidence shows that lactase persistence developed in East African populations between 7000 BP and 3000 BP, which is consistent with existing evidence for the introduction of livestock.
+According to genomic data from 2019, the herders moved into Eastern African around 5,000 BP, and they carried both ancestry from the Near-East and Sudan.